apache/systemds/src/main/standalone/README.txt

 into a single distribution.
 Standalone mode is not appropriate for large datasets.

-OSX and Linux users can use the runStandaloneSystemML.sh script to run in Standalone mode, while Windows users can use the runStandaloneSystemML.bat script.
+OS X and Linux users can use the runStandaloneSystemML.sh script to run in Standalone mode, while Windows users can use the runStandaloneSystemML.bat script.